 - Primary Filtration

-Veolia has adopted the risk-based approach to the selection, development and operation of water treatment technologies deployed for PFAS contamination removal.
+Veolia has adopted the risk-based approach to the selection, development and operation of water treatment technologies deployed for PFAS contamination treatment.
 We have applied considerable resources to develop a risk management framework that drives the selection and application practices of our treatment processes.

 Veolia Water Technologies recovers and recycles your biomass and biowaste in order to extract the most added value from it.

 WASTE TO ENERGY RESOURCE

 We offer safe biosolid solutions that are friendly to the environment, including municipal biosolids management, that focus on waste collection, performance enhancement, renewable energy, beneficial reuse, and optimization.

 Recovering phosphorus contained in wastewater leads to a reduction in the production of sludge and the production of sludge with a reduced phosphorus content.
 This aids in the protection of local ecosystems as too much phosphorus can harm water quality.

 BioCon™ dryer is a dual-belt convective air dryer designed to be one of the safest on the market.
 Low operating temperatures allow the process to utilize a variety of waste heat sources, such as the easily added BioCon Energy Recovery System (ERS), or BEES BioCon Energy Exchange System.

-BioCon™ ERS (Energy Recovery System) can be used for the Destruction of PFAS in Biosolids.
+BioCon™ ERS (Energy Recovery System) can be used for the decomposition of PFAS in Biosolids.
 PFAS (Perfluoroalkyl and Polyfluoroalkyl Substances) are a class of anthropogenic chemicals containing fluorinated carbons with a charged functional group (usually carboxylic acid or sulfonic acid) that is extremely resistant to degradation.

 BIOMET™ is a wet methanization process leveraging on an external agitation system with continual crushing guaranteeing energy and environmental performance by combining hydrolysis and anaerobic digestion.